oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-tryupdatemodel-instead-of-updatemodel/rule.md

 ```

-::: greybox
-Figure: Bad Example – UpdateModel may throw an exception and the ModelState dictionary won’t be updated
+::: greyboxFigure: Bad Example – UpdateModel may throw an exception and the ModelState dictionary won’t be updated

 :::